eanders-ms/pxt-3d/README.md

 ![](./media/demo.gif)

+This library implements a perspective 3D renderer for MakeCode Arcade.

+## Features

+- Renders 3D objects from the perspective of a camera.
+- Lighting models: None, Flat, Dither.
+Maybe more will come: greyscale, additional dithering patterns, others?
+- Primitives: Cube.
+More coming: Sphere, diamond, cylinder, quad, ...
+- Depth buffer (only works in simulator due to memory constraints -- I'm in search of a solution).
+- Frustum clipping (partial).
+- Backface culling.

 ## TODO

 - [ ] Improve perspective projection.
 - [ ] Find a way to support depth buffer on device -- currently get out-of-memory error (panic 22).
 - [ ] Proper triangle/view frustom clipping (split triangles when needed).
+- [ ] Child objects / object hierarchies.
 - [ ] Make a better looking demo scene.
 Maybe a spaceship flying through a city ala https://youtu.be/XezcZVu66QI?t=485 ?.
 Requires depth buffer.
 - [ ] Experiment with other types of lighting.
 More creative palettes, greyscale, etc.
 - [ ] Find performance problems and try to improve them.
 Goal: 30 fps when writing color to every pixel, with depth buffer.